SwatiAgrahari245/Medicine-Medical-Recommendation-System/README.md

-# Medicine-Medical-Recommendation-System
+Medicine-Medical Recommendation System
-<b font size="10">Aim/Purpose:</b>  This study aims to devise a personalized solution for online healthcare plat forms that can alleviate problems arising from information overload and data sparsity by providing personalized healthcare services to patients.
-The primary focus of this paper is to develop an effective medicine recommendation approach for recommending suitable medications to patients based on their specific medical conditions.
+This is a Medicine-Medical Recommendation System designed to help users get medical recommendations for various diseases based on symptoms.
+The system aims to assist healthcare professionals and individuals by providing suggestions for potential medical conditions and the corresponding medicines based on user-inputted symptoms.